Yu0ri/VideoEnhancer/README.md

 ## 3. Running Environment.

-1. The runtime environment is cuda11.1 cudnn8.1.1, Please install and configure it.
+1. The runtime environment is cuda11.4 cudnn8.2.2, Please install and configure it.
 2. [LAVFilters-0.75-x64](https://github.com/Nevcairiel/LAVFilters/releases).
 3. FFMPEG support is required, copy ffmpeg.exe to the ffmpeg folder.
+4. TRTEngine need TensorRT 8.2 GA.

 ## 4. Changelogs
 1. Complete the basic UI and processing framework.
-20220107
 2. Model management for hiding unused model libraries.
-20220115
 3. Adjustment UI, two preview modes are now available.
-20220115
 4. Optimise and remove a host of bugs.
-20220115
-5. Uniformity of ui styles.
+5. Uniformity Styles.
+6. TRTEngine Support.

 ## 5. Todo

 ## 6. Note
-1. The execution is less efficient than the command line interface because of the GUI and the prevention of memory overflows.<br>
-2. Thanks to all the open source authors this program references, if it is detrimental to your rights, <br>
+1. Thanks to all the open source authors this program references, if it is detrimental to your rights, <br>
 please let me know and I will remove it as soon as possible.

+2. The efficient is less than CLI , because of the GUI and the prevention of memory overflows.<br>